evanhockings/QuantumACES.jl/scalable_aces/README.md

 # Scalable noise characterisation of syndrome extraction circuits with averaged circuit eigenvalue sampling

 This contains the code used to generate the results for [arXiv:2404.06545](https://arxiv.org/abs/2404.06545).
+Beware: Stim does not guarantee consistency for random seeds between versions, so do not expect to obtain exactly the same results.

 For these files, the prefix `rot` refers to the rotated surface code, whereas the prefix `unrot` refers to the unrotated surface code, and the Jupyter notebooks corresponding to each file plots and displays the results.
 The file endings correspond to the following functionalities: